FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/dashboard.md

 This section displays the projects you have created in FlutterFlow.
 You can easily navigate to any of them from here.
 Use the overflow menu to rename, duplicate, delete, leave the project, add tags, and open the project in a new browser tab.

 :::info
-When you duplicate a project containing the Firebase setup, you must delete the config files in your duplicated project and complete a new [**Firebase setup**](../../ff-integrations/firebase/connect-to-firebase-setup.md) for your project.
+When you duplicate a project containing the Firebase setup, you must delete the config files in your duplicated project and initiate a new [**Firebase setup**](../../ff-integrations/firebase/connect-to-firebase-setup.md) for your project.
 :::

 ## Dark/Light mode switch